in one of Shakespeare's Plays

 It is not only the

-'Robe of Glory' itself that we find in Anthony and Cleopatra, there
+'Robe of Glory' itself that we find in Antony and Cleopatra, there

 are also references to the pearl of great price, the descent into Egypt

 and the mysterious serpent.
-In Act I, v, Anthony sends his lover the
+In Act I, v, Antony sends his lover the

 gift of an 'orient pearl' - 'This treasure of an oyster'.
 Prior to this